rohitdha/Adversarial-Search/README.md

 <b>Note:</b> The MiniMax traverse log requires 3 columns.
 Each column is separated by “,” (a single comma).
 Three columns are node, depth and value.
 Everything shown here is case sensitive.

-<b>“Node”:<b> is the name of the pit you chosen as the next move.
+<b>“Node”:</b> is the name of the pit you chosen as the next move.
 For example, player-1 chooses pit “B2” as the first move to be explored as per the evaluation order.
 The depth of the node “B2” is 1.
 Then player-1 chooses pit “B3” as his/her next move as move from pit “B2” ends up putting the last stone in the Mancala of player-1 and according to the rules of the game, player-1 needs to make another move.
 As this is the turn from the same player, the depth of the node “B3” is also 1.
 Next, player-2 chooses pit “A2” as his/her move and the depth of the node “A2” becomes 2. “root” is the special name assigned to the root node.

 <b>“Depth”:</b> is the depth of the node.
 The depth of root node is 0.